Luciano Castellini: Club career

 Castellini was born in Milan.
 During his club career he initially played for Monza (1965–70), winning the Serie C title, and promotion to Serie B during the 1966–67 season.
 He later made his Serie A debut with Torino (1970–78) on 30 August 1970, in a 1–0 away win over Ternana; during his time with the club, he won the Coppa Italia in 1971, and the Serie A during the 1975–76 season, collecting 201 Serie A appearances over eight seasons with the club, and 267 club appearances across all competitions.

 He ended his career with Napoli (1978–85), after seven seasons with the club, collecting 203 appearances in Serie A. In total, he made 404 appearances in Serie A, and he is one of the few players to have made over 200 appearances with two different clubs, which he managed both with Torino and Napoli.
 During his third season with Napoli, Castellini went unbeaten for 531 consecutive minutes, which at the time, was a record bettered only by Dino Zoff, who had gone unbeaten for 590 minutes.

 International career

-Castellini was included in the Italy national football team for the 1974 FIFA World Cup; he was an unused substitute, behind Dino Zoff and Enrico Albertosi, who kept him out of the national side.
+Castellini was included in the Italy national team for the 1974 FIFA World Cup; he was an unused substitute, behind Dino Zoff and Enrico Albertosi, who kept him out of the national side.
 He earned the only international cap in his career on 26 January 1977, coming on as a substitute in a 2–1 win over Belgium.